Namar, Syria: Ottoman period

 In 1596 Nimer appeared under the name of Namar in the Ottoman tax registers being in the nahiya of Jaydur in the Hauran Sanjak.
 It had an entirely Muslim population consisting of 36 households and 20 bachelors.
 The villagers paid a fixed tax-rate of 25% on agricultural products, such as wheat (12,000 akçe), barley (2,070 a.), summer crops (930 a.), goats and beehives (600 a.); in addition to "occasional revenues" (540 a.); a total of 16,140 akçe.
 7/24 of the revenue went to a waqf.

 Geography

-Location

 Nimer is located in the Nuqrah, the wide plain of the southern Hauran.
 It is situated south of Aqraba and al-Harra and north of Nawa.
 It lies near the southern foot of Tell al-Hara (the highest elevation in Hauran plains), east of the Nahr al-Allan stream and west of the Lajat volcanic field.